Concordium/concordium-rust-smart-contracts/CTS1.rst

   - The token balance of the ``from`` address is insufficient to do the transfer with error :ref:`INSUFFICIENT_FUNDS<CTS-rejection-errors>`.
   - TokenID is unknown with error: :ref:`INVALID_TOKEN_ID<CTS-rejection-errors>`.

-- A transfer MUST decrease the balance of the ``from`` address and increase the balance of the ``to`` address or fail.
+- A transfer MUST non-strictly decrease the balance of the ``from`` address and non-strictly increase the balance of the ``to`` address or fail.
 - A transfer with the same address as ``from`` and ``to`` MUST be executed as a normal transfer.
 - A transfer of a token amount zero MUST be executed as a normal transfer.
-- A transfer of some amount of a token type MUST only transfer the exact amount of tokens between balances.
+- A transfer of some amount of a token type MUST only transfer the exact amount of the given token type between balances.
 - A transfer of any amount of a token type to a contract address MUST call receive hook function on the receiving smart contract with a receive hook parameter :ref:`described above<CTS-functions-transfer-receive-hook-parameter>`
 - The contract function MUST reject if a receive hook function called on the contract receiving tokens rejects.